The Rise of Venture Debt: A Response to the New Normal in the Entrepreneurial Ecosystem

 28 July, 2025

-In Spain, startups such as Exoticca have turned to this formula to boost their operations or their investment in technology.
-But this is just a small sample of a growing trend: Spanish startups raised €2.3 billion in debt during 2024, a figure that exceeds the total volume of venture capital investment recorded in the same year (€1.9 billion), according to ‘The Spanish Tech Ecosystem Report 2025’, produced by Dealroom in collaboration with BBVA Spark
+In Spain, startups such as Exoticca are leveraging this formula to boost their operations and their tech investments.
+This is just one example of a growing trend: Spanish startups raised €2.3 billion in debt in 2024, surpassing the €1.9 billion in venture capital investment for the same year, according to ‘The Spanish Tech Ecosystem Report 2025’, produced by Dealroom in collaboration with BBVA Spark

-At the same time, the role of corporate funds (Corporate VC) and entities such as BBVA Spark, which already participate in one in five rounds, as well as the influx of foreign capital, have reinforced the evolution of this solution by allowing many scaleups to finance their growth and international expansion operations without incurring significant dilution.
+At the same time, the role of corporate funds (Corporate VC) and entities such as BBVA Spark, which participate in one in five funding rounds, as well as the influx of foreign capital, have reinforced the evolution of this solution by allowing many scaleups to finance their growth and international expansion operations without incurring significant dilution.

 What should entrepreneurs keep in mind?

 • Recurring revenue and cash visibility.
-Venture debt providers look at metrics other than EBITDA, such as recurring revenue, runway, clear KPIs, and good cash flow control.
+Venture debt providers look at metrics other than EBITDA, such as recurring revenue, runway, clear KPIs and good cash flow control.

 • Financial readiness.
 Founders must have a skilled CFO who can speak the same financial language and access venture debt.